nagornyi/tg-marquee/README.md

 If you are running this application on the server, you will need to copy the `.env` file to the server first.

-Open the admin page `http://127.0.0.1:8000/admin`, then add your Telegram API credentials and channel ID (your credentials are stored in a local database on the same instance).
+Open the admin page `http://127.0.0.1:8000/admin`, then add your Telegram API credentials and channel ID (your credentials are stored in a Redis database).
 Your admin password is the string you exported to the `ADMIN_PASSWORD` environment variable from the `.env` file, please keep it safe.
 You can also change the update interval and marquee scrolling speed from the admin page.

-The first time you access Telegram API with your credentials, Telegram will ask you to enter a confirmation code and the file `user_session.session` will be created.
-Please copy this file to the server where you want to deploy this application if you don't want to enter the confirmation code again.
+The first time you access Telegram API with your credentials, Telegram will ask you to enter a confirmation code.

 # Usage